ebzzry/ebzzry.github.io/en/src/kvm.md

 <div class="center">June 15, 2015</div>
 <div class="center">Updated: November 7, 2017</div>

->“If you do what you’ve always done, you’ll get what you’ve always gotten.”<br>
+>If you do what you’ve always done, you’ll get what you’ve always gotten.<br>
 >―Anthony Robbins

 Most of you are familiar